shichao-an/notes/docs/bd/ch1.md

 * Schedule compactions on each node so that not too many nodes are affected at once.
 * Be aware of how long a compaction takes to avoid having more nodes undergoing compaction than you intended.
 * Make sure you have enough disk capacity on your nodes to last them between compactions.
-* Make sure you have enough capacity on your cluster so that it doesn’t become overloaded when resources are lost during compactions.
+* Make sure you have enough capacity on your cluster so that it doesn't become overloaded when resources are lost during compactions.

 The best way to deal with complexity is to get rid of that complexity altogether.
-The fewer failure modes you have in your system, the less likely it is that you’ll suffer unexpected downtime.
-Dealing with online compaction is a complexity inherent to fully incremental architectures, but in a Lambda Architecture the primary databases don’t require any online compaction.
+The fewer failure modes you have in your system, the less likely it is that you'll suffer unexpected downtime.
+Dealing with online compaction is a complexity inherent to fully incremental architectures, but in a Lambda Architecture the primary databases don't require any online compaction.

 #### Extreme complexity of achieving eventual consistency

 Incremental architectures have another complexity when trying to make the system highly available.
 A highly available system allows for queries and updates even in the presence of machine or partial network failure.

 Achieving high availability competes directly with another important property called [**consistency**](https://en.wikipedia.org/wiki/Consistency_(database_systems)).
 A consistent system returns results that take into account all previous writes.
-The [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) has shown that it’s impossible to achieve both high availability and consistency in the same system in the presence of network partitions.
+The [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) has shown that it's impossible to achieve both high availability and consistency in the same system in the presence of network partitions.
 Therefore, a highly available system sometimes returns stale results during a network partition.

 In order for a highly available system to return to consistency once a network partition ends (known as [**eventual consistency**](https://en.wikipedia.org/wiki/Eventual_consistency)), a lot of help is required from your application. [p11] Distributed databases achieve high availability by keeping multiple replicas of all information stored.
 When you keep many copies of the same information, that information is still available even if a machine goes down or the network gets partitioned, as shown in the figure below.
 During a network partition, a system that chooses to be highly available has clients update whatever replicas are reachable to them.
 This causes replicas to diverge and receive different sets of updates.
 Only when the partition goes away can the replicas be merged together into a common value.